About University Studies

 - only from 2023:

-After a lengthy review by the University Curriculum Committee, University Studies was ultimately awarded its own course first taught in Fall 2014, UNIV 1824-Pathways to Success and it was offered for credit toward graduation.
+After a lengthy review by the University Curriculum Committee, US was ultimately awarded its own course first taught in Fall 2014, UNIV 1824 Pathways to Success and it was offered for credit toward graduation.
 The course enrollment and the number of sections offered has increased to accommodate student interest and demand.

 Starting in Spring 2020, a specific section of UNIV 1824 started for Transitional Students and continues today.
 This section is 3 credit hours and counts towards Concept 3: Reasoning in Social Sciences in the Pathways to General Education curriculum.
-The difference between this course and the traditional UNIV 1824 course is that lesson plans are designed for students who are beyond their first semester at Virginia Tech and all students are Transitional Students (students with majors outside of University Studies or students who recently changed to University Studies from another major).
+The difference between this course and the traditional UNIV 1824 course is that lesson plans are designed for students who are beyond their first semester at Virginia Tech and all students are Transitional Students (students with majors outside of US or students who recently changed to US from another major).